nithyaramakrishnan/data-shield/backup-restore.md

     ```
     {: codeblock}

-3. After the Enclave Manager is deployed, create a shell in the database container.
+3. After the Enclave Manager is deployed, copy the backup to the database container.

     ```
+    kubectl cp <local path to backup> <release>-enclaveos-cockroachdb-0:/cockroach
+    ```
+    {: codeblock}

+4. Create a shell in the database container.

+    ```
     kubectl exec -it <release>-enclaveos-cockroachdb-0 bash
     ```
     {: codeblock}

-4. Copy the backup to the machine.

 5. Prepare the database to restore from your backup.